Frequently Asked Questions about HPC Accounts

 - computing (core hours) quota — the maximum allowed number of core hours available to you for running jobs.

 Every project is configured with default quotas.
 Disk and file quotas for user home directories are permanent.
 Project principal investigators (PIs) may submit a request to increase their project, file, and computing quotas through the [? website].
-For more information on quotas, see Getting Started on HPC.
+For more information on quotas, see Getting Started with HPC.

 You can check the quota on your RCF home directory by running the myquota command while logged into a head node.